 Pete's Walks - Kensworth, Flamstead, Gaddesden Row (page 1 of 2)

 I did this walk on Saturday, 9th January 2010.
-Click here to see a rough map of the walk (but only if you have already read my disclaimer and notes regarding maps).
 The route is approximately 15.2 miles long.
 I did it in the clockwise direction, starting and finishing at my home in Kensworth.

 There was three to four inches of snow on the ground, after a heavy snowfall on Tuesday night topped up by a few subsequent snow showers.
 The weather forecast said it would be dry with sunny intervals, but strong winds from the north or east would mean that it would feel several degrees below freezing with the wind chill factor.
 So for the first time this winter I wore an extra layer of clothing, donning my thermal undies under my usual Paramo shirt, coat and waterproof trousers.

 I didn't have a fixed route in mind when I set off, deciding to 'play it by ear' and see how I felt as I went along - walking in snow can be tiring and rather slow going, so I wasn't too sure just how far I'd want to go.
 I loosely planned to do my Kensworth-Briden's Camp walk in the clockwise direction, but trimming it down a bit and with a few options to shorten it further.
-I set off from home about 9.30am and started out by walking most of the length of Common Road through Kensworth to just past the village school, then taking the footpath to Markyate.
+I set off from home about 9.30am and started out by walking most of the length of Common Road through Kensworth to just past the village school, then taking a footpath on the right.
+This crossed a paddock, then went slightly left across a second paddock before turning left along the hedge on the far side to reach a gate.
+The path continued across a large field, passing a small copse on the right.
+It then went through a hedge gap and crossed a small corner of a field, before continuing beside a hedgerow on the left.
+After several hundred yards I passed a sports hall or school on the right, the path going straight on down a short alley to reach a street in Markyate.

 Looking back towards Kensworth, from near the start of the path to Markyate